Skip to main content

 Destinations

-Destinations are used to send events to other systems.
-Using dataLayer will automatically send all events to the GTM dataLayer.
+Destinations are used to send events to other tools.
+Use dataLayer will automatically send all events to the GTM dataLayer.

-To add a destination, the Code is required, while Config is optional.
+To add a destination, Code is required, while Config is optional.

 walkerOS GTM Tag Template destinations